Perth City Square / City Hall

 The Council will submit the evidence obtained from re-marketing the building and current economic, social and environmental impacts in support of a new application for demolition.

 The public have been consulted on the future of the City Hall as part of the planning of the city centre since the 1990s and their views were sought on development proposals in 2005.
 More recently, in 2011, a comprehensive survey of public opinion was conducted which attracted 2502 responses, one of the highest response rates to any public consultation by the Council.
 The results showed that 57% of the public, 69% of businesses and 58% of market and event organisers support the creation of a public space following full or partial demolition of City Hall.

 The Council as Planning Authority has a duty to consider planning or listed building applications.
 A body or individual can make a planning application regardless of whether or not they own or control the land or building to which it relates.
-If a planning or listed building application for the City Hall were received, then it would be dealt with in the same manner as any other such application, concurrently with the process of applying for consent to demolish the City Hall.
+If a planning or listed building application for the City Hall are dealt with in the same manner as any other such application, concurrently with the process of applying for consent to demolish the City Hall.
 Securing planning and listed building consent is however only part of the process.
 Ultimately development can only proceed if the site or building is acquired and there is a compelling business case and funding to deliver what is proposed.